 The course topics vary widely in pure math, applied math, and even a few classes in related fields like computer science and physics.
 Competition math is not our focus, but we do teach one or two problem-solving classes per week, and offer two problem-solving contests each week for fun.

-We publish our course catalogue at the start of camp, and students make their first course selections on orientation day.
+We publish our schedule of classes at the start of camp, and students make their first course selections on orientation day.
 There's no specific preparation or training that you need to do in advance of camp; when we admit students, it's because they're ready for Mathcamp classes!
 Note that while we welcome students from all over the world, students should be comfortable both discussing mathematics and socializing in English.